Delegations of Authority for Academic Actions

 The approval authority for additional compensation resides with the Deans.
 The approval authority for retroactive additional compensation will also reside with the Dean.
 Refer to UCD 660.

-APPOINTMENT VIA CHANGE IN DEPARTMENT
+APPOINTMENT VIA CHANGE IN DEPARTMENT (NO CHANGE IN TITLE)

 APPOINTMENT VIA CHANGE IN TITLE